admhpr/oversight/content/notes/on-systems-thinking.md

 * Watch what the system does not what is says or advertises itself to be doing.
 * e.g: “If a government proclaims its interest in protecting the environment but allocates little money or effort toward that goal, environmental protection is not, in fact, the government’s purpose.”

+Self-perpetuation is an important function for almost every system.

+System purposes need not be human purposes nor need they be the intended purpose.
+It is common for a well-meaning system to result in unintended outcomes and behaviors.

+Successful systems keep “sub-purposes and overall system purposes in harmony.”

+Changing elements in a system often has the least impact on the overall system behavior.
+Modifying the interconnections and purpose often results in dramatic or fundamental changes.

+> “The least obvious part of the system, its function or purpose, is often the most crucial determinant of the system’s behavior.”